 The first money management area that I tackled was my grocery spending.
 Erin Odom at The Humbled Homemaker has a wonderful article on saving money without clipping coupons that was very helpful to me. https://thehumbledhomemaker.com/how-to-save-money-on-groceries-without-clipping-coupons/ For example, when I switched to shopping at Aldi’s instead of a name brand grocery chain I immediately cut my grocery spending in more than half.

 Erin also offers an Eating Well on a Budget ecourse that was really helpful to me.
 One of the most useful things I learned in her class, is to meal plan to get the most out of my dollar.
 Some people like to create detailed meal plans, I just think about what I have on hand and what meals I can create with those items.
 I compose my shopping list based on what else is needed, and what I’ve used up since shopping last.
 This gives some structure to my shopping and meal prep without the stress of complicated meal plans.
 I eat leftovers for lunches or a second dinner.
 I rarely plan anything for breakfast.
-(When you click on the e-course link above scroll down to the bottom of the page to see the sign up for the course.)
+(When you click on the e-course link above, you need to subscribe to access her free course.)